Computer Vision

 The second requirement of our system is to work out the depth to focus on so that the object in focus, by default, is the subject of the photo.
 Of course, users can adjust that focus depth if they want to pick a different subject, but we want to estimate smart defaults to minimize the number of steps it takes to make a photo look great.

-To estimate the subject of an image, we use a concept called a saliency map.
+To estimate the subject of an image, we use a concept called a saliency map(opens in a new tab or window).
 A saliency map indicates the level of importance of each pixel in an image to the human visual system.
 Usually, the area of an image a human looks at first is more salient than any other area.
 Determining salience value is a tricky concept because it is very subjective.
 For example, when I'm hungry, you can bet I'll look at ice cream in a photo before I look at the person holding it.

 Machine learning to the rescue